 My staffer friend marveled that his boss knew everybody in the House, even the new members.
 Inoue had just arrived and the majority leader called him by first name.
 How did he know he was a congressman from Hawaii?
 O’Neill dismissed it as nothing.

-“ Not that difficult.
+Then he responded with the ultimate in political incorrectness.
+It would be enough to cause almost anyone to pass out. “ Not that difficult.
 After all, how many one-armed Japs do you think we have here?” he roared while my friend, politically sensitive, winced.

 That’d get thecapitolfaxblog.com crowd to faint, wouldn’t it?
 Yet that was the funny, irreverent way with O’Neill whom I came to know very well.
 Inouye a highly decorated veteran of World War II, of Japanese extraction, lost his right arm as a combat soldier in Italy earning 15 medals and citations for bravery.